 Leza Lowitz Leza Lowitz is an award-winning, multi-genre writer and Japanese-English translator whose YA novel Up from the Sea is published by Penguin Random House.

-Victor Mallet Victor Mallet is Asia news editor of the FT.
-His new book, River of Life, River of Death: The Ganges and India’s Future immediately reached the bestseller list.
+Victor Mallet Victor Mallet, former Delhi bureau chief & Asia News editor with the FT, is nowFT's Paris bureau chief.
+His book, River of Life, River of Death: The Ganges and India’s Future immediately reached the bestseller list.
 Photo: Ayesha Sitara.